Access rules are enforced when the answer is written.

 A full audit trail

-Every update we deliver is traceable to where it came from, and you can re-check it against today's permissions.
+Every update we deliver is traceable to where it came from, and from your operator console you can re-check it against today's permissions.

 For your security team

-Each render records per-render provenance — which source spans backed which lines — and supports a logged-vs-current replay: you can re-run a past render against the current permission state and diff what would be included now versus what was included then, so a permission change is auditable after the fact.
+Each render records per-render provenance (which source excerpts backed which lines) and supports a logged-vs-current replay: you can re-run a past render against the current permission state and diff what would be included now versus what was included then, so a permission change is auditable after the fact.

-If a permission changes faster than a connected app updates, there's a brief window where a just-changed rule might not be reflected yet — we flag every such case for you, as a count, never the content.
+If a permission is changed in a linked system, such as an HR system or shared calendar, there can be a brief window before that change is reflected here.
+We flag every such case to you as a count, never the content.
 Known removals are always immediate.

 For your security team

-A stale permission from an upstream connector is fail-open-with-alert by deliberate design during the current synthetic-demo phase: the affected items are surfaced to you as a count, never as content.
+A stale permission from a linked system is, by deliberate design in the current pilot period, flagged to you rather than withheld silently: the affected items are surfaced to you as a count, never as content.
 A known revocation always fails closed (see immediate, verified offboarding above).
-The leak-invariant test suite — which proves no denied span can reach a scoped render — is a required CI gate, so this trade-off is the one stated exception rather than an unbounded gap.
+The leak-invariant test suite, which proves no denied excerpt can reach a scoped update, is a required CI check, so this trade-off is the one stated exception rather than an unbounded gap.

-The live demo runs the exact permission-aware retrieval path production uses: two people ask the same system over the same context pool and get different scoped views — the denied content never enters the other person's result, it isn't redacted after the fact.
+The live demo runs the exact permission-aware retrieval path production uses: two people ask the same system over the same shared documents and get different scoped views.
+What one person cannot see is simply absent from their result; it is never present and then removed.